• Skip to primary navigation

 • Take time to properly taste and season the stew as it will make all the difference to the finished dish.

-• If you like your chicken 'pulled' remove it from the chicken at the end, place in a medium bowl and gently break up with a 2 forks before adding back to the stew.
+• If you like your chicken pieces 'pulled' remove it from the chicken at the end, place in a medium bowl and gently break up with a 2 forks into bite-size pieces before adding back to the stew.

 This is definitely one of those dishes that is enough on it's own as you have everything here for a really filling one pot meal.
-Some biscuits or a little crusty bread to help mop that gravy is also a great bet.
+Some Mashed Potatoes or a little crusty bread to help mop that gravy is also a great bet.

 This stewed chicken dish can be stored in an airtight container in the freezer for up to 3 months.
 When ready to enjoy, remove from the freezer and allow the stew to defrost overnight in the refrigerator.